Pawel-Galkowski/Weather-App/README.md

 ## Installation
 To install appliaction you need to have a YARN.

-After all you need to type in manager
+At the start you need to type in manager

 ```yarn
 yarn install